 - That worker’s right to refuse dangerous work

 What is the Occupational Health and Safety (OHS) Contact Centre?

 The OHS Contact Centre is part of the Alberta Government’s Ministry of Labour.
-If we have any questions about health and safety, we can call them anonymously – we don’t have to give our names.
-We can call with someone else, we can also call for someone else who may have a H&S concern about their workplace.
+If you have any questions about health and safety, you can call them anonymously – you don’t have to give your name.
+You can call with someone else, you can also call for someone else who may have a H&S concern about their workplace: